Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 # Configuration

-In this section, we will provide a comprehensive list of most of the general configuration options that are available in the Atlas folder.
-You should only modify these configuration settings if you are fully aware of what you are doing or if a team member specifically requests you to do so.
+In this section, we will be presenting a comprehensive list of general configuration options that are available in the Atlas folder.
+It is important to note that you should only modify these configuration settings if you have a complete understanding of what you are doing or if a team member specifically requests you to do so.

 For more configuration options, check: